penpot/penpotqa/README.md

 To run workflow by request you need to open it from the left sidebar and click on _[Run workflow]_ > _[Run workflow]_.
 In a few seconds running should be start.

+**Note**:
+Before running tests on PRO env need to manually log in with test account on PRO server and close the 'Release Notes' popup.

 **Tests run results:**